 This is what keeps me doing this work.

-If you’re looking to connect your community or group with a strong female speaker, teaching artist and/or storytelling musician, please Contact Me to discuss your needs and booking.
+If you’re looking to connect your community or group with a strong, fun, uplifting and inspirational female speaker, teaching artist and/or musician, please contact me to discuss your needs and booking.